cwong690/Birdex/README.md

 ## Issues Notes

 - birds are labeled by species but also by gender and juvenile/adult.
 They DO all looke quite different especially the colors between the females and males
-- A TON of labels (555 total), very sparse
-- tried drag and drop with s3
-- accidentally placed arguments in wrong spot and ran 50k images fail message
-- another reason for hot garbage: birds dont have the same amount of images, some have 20 something, some has 120
+- another reason for poor model: birds dont have the same amount of images, some have 20 something, some has 120
+    - A TON of labels (555 total), very sparse, along with unbalanced amounts of bird images
     - checked inputs, y labels and x labels
     - checked images folders, different amounts of bird images
     - checked slicing and what images i am getting, turns out i could be slicing where each bird only has one image